cfenollosa/dsl-libretto50ct/README.md

 As the pointing device is not that great, I usually run a single tty with a `screen` session for terminal multiplexing, and do most of my work on the terminal.
-X is only needed for viewing PDFs or images, and that's a perfecly suitable task for that computer.
+X is only needed for viewing PDFs or images, and that's a perfectly suitable task for that computer.

 ## Final words